 Magic, strange science or something else has influenced the rain.
-It looks normal but if you get caught in a shower and can’t dry off quickly enough you will start to loose hit points.
+It looks normal but if you get caught in a shower and can’t dry off quickly enough you will start to lose hit points.
 This could be a serious problem or just one of those things that proper supplies can cope with.

 Alternatively, why not have some showers have a positive effect on players, creatures and the surrounding area by actually raining down with a healing effect.